-Hawkesbury City Council ~ Bush Fire Prone Land Map Figure 32: Hawkesbury's Bush Fire Prone Land Map.
+Figure 32: Hawkesbury's Bush Fire Prone Land Map.

-With almost 70% of the Hawkesbury within National Parks and state forests, bushfire management is critical.
+With almost 70% of the Hawkesbury LGA within a Protected Natural Area, bushfire management is critical.
 Council in partnership with the NSW Rural Fire Services works collaboratively and continuously to ensure that the community is protected from the natural disaster of bushfires.